cube3power/atsd/rule-engine/README.md

     percentile(95) > 80 && stdev() < 10
 ```

-The window changes its state once the expression returns a boolean value different from the previous iteration.
+The window changes its status once the expression returns a boolean value different from the previous iteration.

-## Window State
+## Window Status

 [Windows](window.md) are stateful.
 Once the expression for a given window evaluates
-to `true`, it is maintained in memory with state `OPEN`.
+to `true`, it is maintained in memory with status `OPEN`.
 On subsequent `true`
-evaluations for the same window, the state is changed to `REPEAT`.
+evaluations for the same window, the status is changed to `REPEAT`.
 When the expression
-finally changes to `false`, the state is set to `CANCEL`.
-The window state is
+finally changes to `false`, the status is set to `CANCEL`.
+The window status is
 not stored in the database and windows are recreated with new data if
 ATSD is restarted.
-Maintaining the state in memory while the condition
+Maintaining the status in memory while the condition
 is `true` enables de-duplication and improves throughput.

 ## Actions

-Actions can be programmed to execute on window state changes, for example on `OPEN` state or on every n-th `REPEAT` state occurrence.
+Actions can be programmed to execute on window status changes, for example on `OPEN` status or on every n-th `REPEAT` status occurrence.

 Supported Response Actions